jalantechnologies/react-native-template/README.md

     - For MacOS - `brew install rbenv ruby-build`
     - For Linux - `sudo apt install rbenv`
 - Install cocoapods
+    - Go to `ios/` folder and run commands -
     - `sudo gem install activesupport -v 6.1.7.6`
     - `sudo gem install cocoapods`
 - Install an iOS Simulator in Xcode, open Xcode > Settings and select the Platforms tab.
 Select a simulator with the corresponding version of iOS you wish to use.